KunjPathak12/Covid-19-Analysis-Visualization-and-Prediction/README.md

 # Prediction Shown for 300 days but the number of days can be changed from the Line of code as shown below

+in line of code

+future=predictModel.make_future_dataframe(periods=300)

+just change the number of periods to your desirable timePeriod

 ![time period change ](https://github.com/KunjPathak12/Covid-19-Analysis-Visualization-and-Prediction/blob/main/timePeriod.png?raw=true "time period change")